uniba-swt/swtbahn-cli/server/src/assets/game/tableGenerator/Readme.md

 These python scripts generate the game configuration json files for the swtbahn game client, which are required for the client's signal-to-symbol mappings (which symbol is related to which signal id) and the route suggestion mechanics (which routes are available depending on where the train is located).
 These game configuration files are generated for every model railway platform for which a signal-to-symbol mapping csv file is provided in the flagMappings directory and for which the required configuration files are available (for details, see below).

-The scripts will automatically find the shortest possible route from a valid starting (source) signal to any destination signal which is listed in the signal-to-flag mapping csv (for the model railway platform) and directly reachable (from the starting signal without passing other non-distant signals).
+The scripts will automatically find the shortest possible route from a valid starting (source) signal to any destination signal which is listed in the signal-to-flag mapping csv (for the model railway platform).
 The routes found are grouped based on the block on which the respective source signal is located, and they are stored in JSON format, in one file per model railway platform.
 There is an option to block specific routes from being considered for the generated game configuration files.
 See below for more details.